-In the following article, we will go through the definition of lead generation, learn how to calculate cost per lead (CPL), examine which type of costs needed to include in the calculation, be surprised by what the average cost per lead and which factors influence the total lead cost, see how many leads you need to hit revenue goal, determine the best lead providers and their prices.
+In the following article, we will go through the definition of lead generation, learning how to calculate cost per lead (CPL), examining which type of costs need to be included in the calculation, learning what the average cost per lead is, studying which factors influence the total lead cost, seeing how many leads you need to hit your revenue goal, determining the best lead providers and their prices.

 Before we move, initially, let’s see what lead generation means;

 How many people have engaged with your business to decide on whether to make a purchase or not?
 This would be the number of your leads generated.
 Lead generation does not necessarily mean that there must be a conversion.
 Even a visitor coming to your website and not taking the desired action counts as a lead.

 The vital thing to know here is that there are two types of leads because the terms of marketing and sales carry different characteristics within themselves: